Tom Glover (soccer): Tottenham Hotspur

-Central Coast Mariners
+Loan to Central Coast Mariners

 On 26 July 2017, Glover joined Central Coast Mariners on a season-long loan.
 He then went on to make his senior debut for the Mariners on 7 October 2017 in round one of the 2017–18 A-League season, a loss to Newcastle Jets in the F3 Derby.

 Glover had a trial spell with Scottish Premiership club Hibernian in January 2019.

-Helsingborg
+Loan to Helsingborg

 In April 2019, Glover was loaned to Helsingborg for a few months.

 At the end of the 2018–19 season Glover was released from his contract.

 Melbourne City

 Glover returned to Australia and was signed by Melbourne City.
 He made his debut in a 4–0 win over Newcastle Jets in December 2019.

 Glover made his first A-League Grand Final in 2020 where City lost 1–0 to Sydney FC in extra time.
 At the start of September 2020, Glover won the July/August Nominee for Young Footballer of the Year.

 On 17 December 2022 at the Melbourne Derby Glover was struck in the head by a metal bucket after Melbourne Victory supporters entered the field of play as part of a planned protest against the APL decision to sell the A-League Grand Final to the Government of New South Wales.
 Fans of Melbourne City and Melbourne Victory had planned to stage a walkout at the 20 minute mark of the game, but invaded the pitch after Glover threw a flare back towards Victory supporters.